-Last Updated 9/30/19
+Last Updated 7/28/2021

-Status: The ACA requires the NAIC to establish uniform definitions and standardize methodologies for calculating the MLR and rebate amounts.
-The NAIC approved changes to the Annual Statement blanks form.
-A Medical Loss Ratio Blanks Proposal was approved by the NAIC full membership in 2010 in order to capture detailed information that can be used by regulators to gain a directional sense of a company’s MLR prior to the actual MLR calculation that is submitted to the federal Center for Consumer Information and Insurance Oversight by insurance companies later in the applicable year.
-Blanks are the actual forms submitted by insurance companies to report financial information to state regulators.
+Status.
+The ACA requires the NAIC to establish uniform definitions and standardize methodologies for calculating the MLR and rebate amounts.
+A Medical Loss Ratio Blanks Proposal was approved by the NAIC full membership in 2010 in order to capture detailed information that can be used by regulators to gain a directional sense of a company’s MLR prior to the actual MLR calculation that is submitted by insurance companies through the Health Insurance Oversight System (HIOS) later in the applicable year.
+Annual Statement Blanks are the actual forms submitted by insurance companies to report financial information to state regulators.

 Committees Active on This Topic

 Medical Loss Ratio (Centers for Medicare & Medicaid Services, CMS)